 If you are looking for spring flowers and trees, schedule your session in April (usually mid) through early May.
 If you are looking for fall leaves, mid/late October to early November.

 TIP: The most popular times of year in the NYC area are April-June and September-October.

-I suggest wearing colors in the same tonal family (all bright, all muted, all neutrals, etc.) and avoiding large or distracting prints and text.
-Subtle prints and textures work just fine as a rule on both.
-It is also better to let one of you have a little flair than be both in solids, for example.
+I suggest wearing colors in the same tonal family (all bright, all muted, all neutrals, etc.), dressing the same level of casual or more dressy, and avoiding large or distracting prints and text.
+(Subtle prints and textures work just fine) It is also better to let one of you have a little flair than be both in solids, for example.
 When in doubt, you can send your photographer a snapshot of outfits laid out.
 In addition, you will also want to have a pair of shoes you can walk in for in between, if your shoes for the photos will be not the best for walking.

 TIP: Avoid wearing greens in a park setting in the summer months as not to blend in.
 Consider Rent the Runway or similar service if you don't own the attire you require.
 You can schedule an appointment and try on different options at its NYC store.

 I ALWAYS suggest having professional makeup and hair (unless you are VERY good at this yourself).
 (See my vendor recommendations here.)
 This is less important for the engagement session because it will only be a short shoot compared to a wedding day.
 However, there are still many benefits.
 Even if it won’t be the same look, it can give you an opportunity to work with your makeup artist and stylist and watch for any potential issues that could be a problem on the wedding day.
 If it will be hot or cold, professional makeup can hide shine or keep your nose from looking red longer.

 Most important, professional makeup will look better on camera and, after all, engagement photos are an investment!